-The Epiphytic cacti (Rainforest cacti) prefer to be kept in a more shadier spot away from intense heat and sunshine.
-These plants are from tropical rainforests that are shadier and cooler and more humid than the dry and intense heat of the arid regions where the desert cacti are from, so avoid exposing the Epiphytic cacti plants to very high temperatures during the high heat of Summer.
+The Epiphytic / tropical rainforest cacti such as the Rhipsalis, Epiphyllum and Schlumbergera ( Christmas, Thanksgiving, Easter cactus ) prefer to be kept in a more shadier spot away from intense heat and sunshine, these plants are from tropical rainforests that are shadier and cooler and a lot more humid than the dry and intense heat of the arid regions where the desert cacti are from.
+Avoid exposing the Epiphytic / tropical rainforest cacti plants to very high temperatures during the high heat of Summer.

-Seedlings need to be kept warmer during their first Winter and I would not recommend the temperature to drop any lower than 10c 50f as they are more sensitive to damp and rot than mature plants.
+Seedlings need to be kept warmer during their first Winter and still lightly watered to prevent their delicate root hairs from drying out, because of this I would not recommend the temperature to drop any lower than 10c / 50F as seedlings are more sensitive to damp and rot than mature plants.

 If you are overwintering your plants in a Greenhouse or Polytunnel an excellent greenhouse/polytunnel heater I recommend and use myself is the Biogreen Heater.